-Dr. Cecilia Gowdy-Wygant currently leads the History and Women and Gender Studies programs at Front Range Community College in Westminster, Colorado, and is an Affiliate Faculty member in both the History and Women’s and Gender Studies departments at Metropolitan State University of Denver.
+Dr. Cecilia Gowdy-Wygant currently serves as the Lead Faculty for the History and Women and Gender Studies programs at Front Range College in Westminster, Colorado, and is an Affiliate Faculty member in both the History and Women’s and Gender Studies departments at Metropolitan State University of Denver.

-Her interest in Irish Studies stems from a deep interest in the intersections of environment, gender, and nationalism.
-How these three influences appear in the culture of diasporic communities is a recurring theme in her work.
-Her current research and work examines the presence of the themes of nature and gender within the popular music of Irish American culture of the 19th and 20th centuries.
-This work examines the business of using the Irish immigrant experience in popular musical entertainment, as well as the cultural legacies that business had on the identity of Americans of Irish ancestry.
+Gowdy-Wygant’s interest in Irish Studies stems from a deep interest in the intersections of environment, gender, and nationalism.
+How these three influences appear in the culture of diasporic communities is a recurring theme in Gowdy-Wygant’s work.
+Current research and academic work examines the presence of the themes of nature and gender within the popular music of Irish American culture of the 19th and 20th centuries.
+This work examines the gendered lens of the American music business that capitalized on the Irish immigrant experience in popular musical entertainment, as well as the cultural legacies that business left in the identities of Americans of Irish ancestry.

-She is a frequent contributor to the field of history.
-In addition to presenting at various conferences and regional historical societies, she has publications in the Encyclopedia of American Environmental History, the Encyclopedia of American Women’s History, the Journal of British Studies, Environmental History, Environmental Studies and Science, among others.
+Gowdy-Wygant is a frequent contributor to the field of history.
+In addition to presenting at various conferences and regional historical societies, Gowdy-Wygant has publications in the Encyclopedia of American Environmental History, the Encyclopedia of American Women’s History, the Journal of British Studies, Environmental History, Environmental Studies and Science, among others.